mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

 First, we ought to create a file containing the command line arguments for the kernel.

-The kernel command line is a set of arguments passed to the kernel at boot time, which can be used to configure the kernel and the initramfs.
-These parameters under UEFI are usually passed by a bootloader via boot arguments to the kernel when invoked from the ESP; UKI differs in this regard by directly embedding the command line in the image itself.
+The kernel command line is a set of arguments passed to the kernel at boot time, which can be used to configure how the kernel, the initramfs or systemd will behave.
+Under UEFI, these parameters are usually passed by a bootloader as boot arguments to the kernel when invoked from the ESP.
+UKI differs in this regard by directly embedding the command line in the image itself.

 Create a file called `/etc/kernel/cmdline` with at least the following contents; feel free to add more parameters if you need them.